lihuoran/MobilityPredictionPaper/markov/README.md

-Following is one of the example:
+Following is one of the example (you may not get the same number since we provide only a sampled dataset):

 ```
 $ python general-markov-next-important.py 25 5